 Provides community disaster education and immediate assistance to families involved in all types of disasters, most frequently single-family fires.
 Aid includes financial grants, in-kind recovery supplies, assistance in developing a recovery plan, referrals, emotional support and advocacy.
 Service provided 24 hours a day, 7 days a week.

-Daymark provides Residential, Crisis Support, Independent Living, Outreach, GED Education and Support Services to youth ages 12-21.
-Daymark is COA accredited and has been providing services to youth in West Virginia since 1974.
+Provides Residential, Crisis Support, Independent Living, Outreach, GED Education and Support Services to youth ages 12-21.

-New Connections offers its 9 week Fast TRACK program, focusing on preparing students for the TASC exam, for post-secondary transition into CTC (Community and Technical College) and 4 year colleges.
-Brush up on academic skills, explore careers, and participate in field trips to local post-secondary institutions.
-Classes run Monday-Thursday from 9:00 am – 12:00 pm and are open to anyone in the community who is 17-24 years old.
+New Connections offers a 9 week Fast TRACK program, focusing on preparing students for the TASC exam, for post-secondary transition into CTC (Community and Technical College) and 4 year colleges.
+Program includes brush up on academic skills, career exploration, and participation in field trips to local post-secondary institutions.
+Classes are open to anyone in the community who is 17-24 years old.

 Patchwork, licensed by the State of West Virginia is a runaway and homeless shelter for youth ages 12+ and offers crisis support services for the WV Department of Health and Human Resources.
-Patchwork is never closed providing free and confidential services on a voluntary basis 24 hours a day, 7 days a week.
-Patchwork’s mission is to respond to the needs of youth and families in crisis and to provide youth in high-risk situations with a safe alternative to the streets.
+Patchwork provides free and confidential services on a voluntary basis 24 hours a day, 7 days a week.

 Serves needy students in all public schools in Kanawha County with shoes, boots and socks.
 New shoes allow disadvantaged students an opportunity to attend school regularly and approach each school day with a renewed sense of pride and confidence.
 With the assistance of the shoe fund, negative barriers are lessened, therefore affording students a better chance to further their education.